august-andersen/ephemeral-secret-share/README.md

 # ephemeral-secret-share

-Share secrets via one-time links.
-Client-side encrypted.
-Self-hosted.
-Zero dependencies on external services.
+Share secrets via one-time links — client-side encrypted, self-hosted, zero dependencies on external services.

 ## How it works

-- You run `ess "my-secret"` — it encrypts the secret locally with AES-256-GCM, starts a web server, and gives you a one-time link.
+- When you run `ess "my-secret"`, it encrypts the secret locally with AES-256-GCM, starts a web server, and gives you a one-time link.
 - The encryption key lives only in the URL fragment (`#...`), which browsers never send to the server.
 The server only stores the ciphertext.
 - The recipient opens the link, clicks "Reveal Secret", and the browser decrypts the secret client-side using the Web Crypto API.
-- After one view, the ciphertext is permanently deleted from server memory.
-The link is dead.
+- After one view, the ciphertext is permanently deleted from server memory and the link is dead.

 ## Installation